 How do I know if I have injured my ACL?

-Everyone has a different experience with this injury, however, signs and symptoms of an ACL injury may include:
+Everyone has a different experience with this injury, however, signs and symptoms may include:

 - A loud ‘pop’ sensation